Water is the basis of life on earth and a finite resource. At present, the issues surrounding water are it's scarcity and pollution.

 Our Film Tips on "Water"

-TappedIn our knowledge the best movie on bottled water!
-It doesn't just focus on one corporation but explains issues around PET bottles, their problematic production and (non-)disposal as well as global (un)democratic processes concerning potable water.
+TappedTo our knowledge the best film on bottled water!
+It explains the concerns surrounding PET bottles, their problematic production and (non-)disposal as well as global (un)democratic processes concerning potable water.

 More Films on "Water"